AVisiION/SproutSense/docs/frontend/README.md

 ﻿# Frontend Docs

-Use this category for frontend architecture and UX behavior.
+Use this category for frontend architecture, UX behavior, and route-level guides.

 Suggested content:

 - route and layout design
-- state management guidelines
-- data-fetch and websocket patterns
+- state management and websocket patterns
 - accessibility and responsiveness conventions
+- public, dashboard, and admin experience guides

 Primary source code references: